sandeep194920/MERN_Projects/README.md

 - `reduce function to calculate number of times an item occurs in an array of objects. forEach vs reduce to achieve same result`
 - `How to sort an object / How to convert object values into array for sorting purpose`
 - `Get first five values of sorted array`
+- `Javascript object properties arranged in ascending order if the props are numbers`
+- `Sort, Slice and Reverse an array.
+Slice first and last five elements of array`

 ## Handy Tools